qmk/qmk_firmware/docs/features/key_overrides.md

 Use the `option` member to customize which of these events are allowed to activate your overrides (default: all three).

 In any case, a key override can only activate if the `trigger` key is the _last_ non-modifier key that was pressed down.
-This emulates the behavior of how standard OSes (macOS, Windows, Linux) handle normal key input (to understand: Hold down `a`, then also hold down `b`, then hold down `shift`; `B` will be typed but not `A`).
+This emulates the behavior of how standard OSes (macOS, Windows, Linux) handle normal key input (to understand: hold down `a`, then also hold down `b`, then hold down `shift`; `B` will be typed but not `A`).

 #### Deactivation {#deactivation}

 An override is 'deactivated' when one of the trigger keys (`trigger_mods`, `trigger`) is lifted, another non-modifier key is pressed down, or one of the `negative_modifiers` is pressed down.
 When an override deactivates, the `replacement` key is removed from the keyboard report, while the `suppressed_mods` that are still held down are re-added to the keyboard report.
 By default, the `trigger` key is re-added to the keyboard report if it is still held down and no other non-modifier key has been pressed since.
-This again emulates the behavior of how standard OSes handle normal key input (To understand: hold down `a`, then also hold down `b`, then also `shift`, then release `b`; `A` will not be typed even though you are holding the `a` and `shift` keys).
+This again emulates the behavior of how standard OSes handle normal key input (to understand: hold down `a`, then also hold down `b`, then also `shift`, then release `b`; `A` will not be typed even though you are holding the `a` and `shift` keys).
 Use the `option` field `ko_option_no_reregister_trigger` to prevent re-registering the trigger key in all cases.

 #### Key Repeat Delay {#key-repeat-delay}

-A third way in which standard OS-handling of modifier-key input is emulated in key overrides is with a ['key repeat delay'](https://www.dummies.com/computers/pcs/set-your-keyboards-repeat-delay-and-repeat-rate/).
-To explain what this is, let's look at how normal keyboard input is handled by mainstream OSes again: If you hold down `a`, followed by `shift`, you will see the letter `a` is first typed, then for a short moment nothing is typed and then repeating `A`s are typed.
+A third way in which standard OS-handling of modifier-key input is emulated in key overrides is with a ["key repeat delay"](https://www.dummies.com/computers/pcs/set-your-keyboards-repeat-delay-and-repeat-rate/).
+To explain what this is, let's look at how normal keyboard input is handled by mainstream OSes again: if you hold down `a`, followed by `shift`, you will see the letter `a` is first typed, then for a short moment nothing is typed and then repeating `A`s are typed.
 Take note that, although shift is pressed down just after `a` is pressed, it takes a moment until `A` is typed.
-This is caused by the aforementioned key repeat delay, and it is a feature that prevents unwanted repeated characters from being typed.
+This is caused by the aforementioned key repeat delay, and is a feature that prevents unwanted repeated characters from being typed.

-This applies equally to releasing a modifier: When you hold `shift`, then press `a`, the letter `A` is typed.
+This applies equally to releasing a modifier: when you hold `shift`, then press `a`, the letter `A` is typed.
 Now if you release `shift` first, followed by `a` shortly after, you will not see the letter `a` being typed, even though for a short moment of time you were just holding down the key `a`.
 This is because no modified characters are typed until the key repeat delay has passed.

- This exact behavior is implemented in key overrides as well: If a key override for `shift` + `a` = `b` exists, and `a` is pressed and held, followed by `shift`, you will not immediately see the letter `b` being typed.
-Instead, this event is deferred for a short moment, until the key repeat delay has passed, measured from the moment when the trigger key (`a`) was pressed down.
+ This exact behavior is implemented in key overrides as well: if a key override for `Shift`+`a` = `b` exists and `a` is pressed and held, followed by `Shift`, you will not immediately see the letter `b` being typed.
+Instead, this event is deferred for a short moment until the key repeat delay has passed, measured from the moment when the trigger key (`a`) was pressed down.

 The duration of the key repeat delay is controlled with the `KEY_OVERRIDE_REPEAT_DELAY` macro.
 Define this value in your `config.h` file to change it.
 It is 500ms by default.

 ## Difference to Combos {#difference-to-combos}

 Note that key overrides are very different from [combos](combo).
-Combos require that you press down several keys almost _at the same time_ and can work with any combination of non-modifier keys.
-Key overrides work like keyboard shortcuts (e.g. `ctrl` + `z`): They take combinations of _multiple_ modifiers and _one_ non-modifier key to then perform some custom action.
+Combos require that you press down several keys at (almost) _the same time_ and can work with any combination of non-modifier keys.
+Key overrides work like keyboard shortcuts (e.g. `Ctrl`+`z`): they take combinations of _multiple_ modifiers and _one_ non-modifier key to then perform some custom action.

 Key overrides are implemented with much care to behave just like normal keyboard shortcuts would in regards to the order of pressed keys, timing, and interaction with other pressed keys.
 There are a number of optional settings that can be used to really fine-tune the behavior of each key override as well.
 Using key overrides also does not delay key input for regular key presses, which inherently happens in combos and may be undesirable.

 ## Solution to the problem of flashing modifiers {#neutralize-flashing-modifiers}

 If the programs you use bind an action to taps of modifier keys (e.g. tapping left GUI to bring up the applications menu or tapping left Alt to focus the menu bar), you may find that using key overrides with suppressed mods falsely triggers those actions.
 To counteract this, you can define a `DUMMY_MOD_NEUTRALIZER_KEYCODE` in `config.h` that will get sent in between the register and unregister events of a suppressed modifier.
 That way, the programs on your computer will no longer interpret the mod suppression induced by key overrides as a lone tap of a modifier key and will thus not falsely trigger the undesired action.

 Naturally, for this technique to be effective, you must choose a `DUMMY_MOD_NEUTRALIZER_KEYCODE` for which no keyboard shortcuts are bound to.
 Recommended values are: `KC_RIGHT_CTRL` or `KC_F18`.
-Please note that `DUMMY_MOD_NEUTRALIZER_KEYCODE` must be a basic, unmodified, HID keycode so values like `KC_NO`, `KC_TRANSPARENT` or `KC_PIPE` aka `S(KC_BACKSLASH)` are not permitted.
+Please note that `DUMMY_MOD_NEUTRALIZER_KEYCODE` must be a basic, unmodified, HID keycode so values like `KC_NO`, `KC_TRANSPARENT`, or `KC_PIPE` (i.e. `S(KC_BACKSLASH)`) are not permitted.

 By default, only left Alt and left GUI are neutralized.
 If you want to change the list of applicable modifier masks, use the following in your `config.h`: